lucbories/devapt/README.md

 -----------

 The Developper Application Toolkit is a usefull library for developers.
+This project is based on Javascript (ECMAscript 5 and 6) on client with full JS app and server with nodejs.
 Devapt help you to write less code and to use easily more features.

-The developper declare some resources on the server and the client part automatically generates the application.
+The principle is simple: you write some configuration files for models, views and menus and the you start the application.

-With Devapt you can declare your datas models, your views and your application.
+The framework will automatically generates the RESTfull server.
-Simply launch index.php and your application is up with at least a JSON server and a rich user interface.
+Simply launch index.html and your application is up a rich user interface and many features.

 Features summary